richardcrng/redux-leaves/docs/leafReducers.md

   argsToPayload: firstArgOnly => firstArgOnly,
   // by default, if the action creator is invoked with arguments,
   //  the first argument only becomes the action's payload property.

-  mutate: false,
-  // if true, wraps the reducer in immer's produce function
-  //  use this if your reducer is intended to update state
-  //  not with a return value, but by 'mutating' the state }
+}
 ```